What to Pack for Iceland in March: The Essential Packing List

 Pants

 Thanks to my partnership with Kuhl, I had these warm and water-resistant leggings, which give me a slim profile and aren’t bulky at all under the coats.
-Plus they are great for the airplane ride over and getting in and out of vehicles easily.
+Plus they are great for the airplane ride and getting in and out of vehicles easily.

 Kuhl Kush Tights